Fushun: Industrial development

 Hydroelectric and thermal power are important locally available energy sources.

 Fushun has developed through the utilization of the abundant natural mineral deposits found in the area and is a nationally important heavy industrial base for petroleum, chemical, metallurgy machinery and construction material industries.
 New sectors also becoming prominent are electronics, light industry, weaving and spinning.

 In 1928, the commercial-scale production of shale oil began in Fushun with the construction of Fushun Coal Mine Temporary Oil Plant (撫順炭礦臨時製油工場 (Fǔshùn Tànkuàng Línshí Zhìyóu Gōngchǎng)) of South Manchurian Railway, aka the Western Refinery (西制油 (Xī Zhìyóu)), operating Fushun-type retorts.
 After World War II, shale oil production ceased, but 100 Fushun-type oil shale retorts and the related shale oil processing units were restored in 1949.
 In 1950, a total of 266 retorts were in operation, each with a capacity of 100-200 t of shale oil per day.
 In 1954, "Refinery No. 2" began production and in 1959 maximum annual shale oil production increased to 780,000 t.

 From 1965 oil shale usage in Fushun started to decline with the discovery of Da Qing oil field in the 1960s.
 Sinopec, a shale oil producer during those times, shut down its oil shale operations in the beginning of the 1990s.
 At the same time, the Fushun Oil Shale Retorting Plant was established as a part of the Fushun Mining Group.
 It started production in 1992.
 In the same year, the China National Oil Shale Association was established in Fushun.

 At the end of 2006, the Fushun Mining Group operated the largest shale oil plant in the world, consisting of seven retorting units with 20 retorts in each unit, for a total 140 sets of Fushun type retorts.

 There are also two oil refineries.
 Fushun Petrochemical Company, a subsidiary of PetroChina, is building a refining and petrochemical complex in Fushun.

 Transportation

 Fushun is located 40 km from Shenyang Taoxian airport.
 Railways and highways connect the city to Shenyang and Jilin Province.
-The seaports of Dalian and Yingkou are also nearby, 400 and 200 km away respectively, with good highway connections.
+The seaports of Dalian and Yingkou are also nearby, 400 and 200 km away respectively, with good railway and highway connections.